University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/06-transferring-files.md

 want to copy (the **source**) and where we want to copy it to (the **destination**).

-Just like [when using SSH], any time we want to use a remote computer as a source or a destination, we need to provide `scp` with our username and the address of the remote computer.
+Just like [when using SSH][connect to a remote computer], any time we want to use a remote computer as a source or a destination, we need to provide `scp` with our username and the address of the remote computer.
 But since we're trying to *send something*, we also need to tell `scp` where we want to put the file (a **destination** on the remote computer).

-[Open your terminal]: ../topic01/topic-2.html#verifying-that-pandoc-is-installed
-[when using SSH]: ../topic02/topic-1.html#connect-to-a-remote-computer

-#### Copying single files
+#### Transferring single files

 ::: example